Obama-Trump trade barbs as relationship deteriorates

 Marked by insults on Twitter, perceived public slights and foreign policy disputes, the ties between President-elect Donald Trump and President Barack Obama have significantly frayed less than a month before Trump is sworn into office.

 Both sides say the actual mechanics of transferring power from one administration to another are proceeding smoothly.
+The President-elect said he spoke with Obama Wednesday in what he termed a "nice conversation."
 And Trump's spokesman said Wednesday he expected more conversations between the two men before Inauguration Day on January 20.

 Trump, however, has become more open in his criticism of the President since he won last month, arguing on Twitter that Obama misjudged the election and lost badly.
 He scaled up his disparagement on Wednesday, writing that "inflammatory" statements from Obama were hampering a smooth transition.